Secuvy

 Next up: Improving Data Security and Privacy for LLMs

-Given these challenges with LLMs, security and privacy teams’ surface areas have increased exponentially and it is much more critical to ensure that LLMs are being used safely and effectively.
+Given these challenges with Large Language Models data security, security teams’ surface areas have increased exponentially and it is much more critical to ensure that LLMs are being used safely and effectively.
 In the following blogs within this series, we will discuss how to improve privacy and security for LLMs for the following topics:

 • Data Discovery: identify risks, detect bias in unstructured, semi-structured and structured data